AdobeDocs/campaign-standard.nl-NL/help/reporting/using/creating-a-report-workflow-segment.md

    ![](assets/report_segment_9.png)

-1. Sleep een **[!UICONTROL Email delivery]** activiteit na de segmenten.
+1. Drag and drop an **[!UICONTROL Email delivery]** activity after your segments.

    ![](assets/report_segment_3.png)

 1. Pas uw leveringen aan, afhankelijk van de verschillende doelgroepen.
-Raadpleeg deze [pagina](../../designing/using/designing-content-in-adobe-campaign.md)voor meer informatie over het maken van e-mail.
+For more on email creation, refer to this [page](../../designing/using/designing-content-in-adobe-campaign.md).

 1. Sla de workflow op.